JakeSteam/blog-programming/_drafts/2023-08-16-fetching-youtube-metadata-in-github-actions-and-persisting.md

 However, making a useful script like this has definitely made me appreciate how easy it makes tasks that would be awful in other languages.
 For example, loading the contents of a file into a variable is just... `$(<file)`.
 Sure, I bet it doesn't work perfectly for all situations, but realistically when programming you usually just want super simple "default" syntax.

 I also really appreciated how easy it was to pass data between utilities, and how useful these utilities could be.
-When I wanted to make numbers human-readable (e.g. "2.5M"), I initially got lost in a rabbit hole of writing a helper function, doing string manipulation, etc. Then, by sheer chance, [this Stack Exchange question](https://unix.stackexchange.com/q/650571/427682) came up mentioning "convert ... to human-readable", and I discovered []`numfmt`](https://www.gnu.org/software/coreutils/manual/html_node/numfmt-invocation.html) exists!
+When I wanted to make numbers human-readable (e.g. "2.5M"), I initially got lost in a rabbit hole of writing a helper function, doing string manipulation, etc. Then, by sheer chance, [this Stack Exchange question](https://unix.stackexchange.com/q/650571/427682) came up mentioning "convert ... to human-readable", and I discovered [`numfmt`](https://www.gnu.org/software/coreutils/manual/html_node/numfmt-invocation.html) exists!
 It does exactly what I want, is built-in, yet *none* of the 10+ answers about number formatting mentioned it whatsoever.

 I can't entirely explain why it took so long for me to find `numfmt`.
 Perhaps the primary fault is with me assuming I'd have to solve it myself, so looking for manual solutions instead.
-However, a large part of the issue is with every bash related question either:
+However, a large part of the issue is with every bash related answer either:
 1. Saying "use x", with either no extra information, or an extensive argument in comments about why other options were better.
 2. Giving a comprehensive "use x if y, or z if a, but only use b if cde is true" style answer.
-For example, [this semi-related answer](https://stackoverflow.com/a/30809912/608312) actually included the `numfmt` information I wanted, but it was so length and caveat-filled that I just didn't read it.
+For example, [this semi-related answer](https://stackoverflow.com/a/30809912/608312) actually included the `numfmt` information I wanted, but it was so lengthy and caveat-filled that I just didn't read it.

 ### Shellcheck